02:02:37 INTV SWT

 Be Sexy: This is the trailer for our 6 minute short that I directed, co-produced, and also edited as part of my ongoing partnership with Rosababy Comedy.
 It's has already accepted and screened at 9 indie film festivals, with other future screenings on the horizon.
 It was featured on Film Shortage, Funny or Die, and won the Audience Award at the Iron Mule Comedy Screening in March 2018.

-MetroFocus: Life After Prison is a 9 minute signature segment I shot and edited for the local PBS news magazine show MetroFocus.
-Lorenzo Brooks spent 30 years in prison, but now has a second chance at life as a criminal justice reform activist.
-This project was a total collaboration with my PBS producing partner Will Jones, and one of my favorite segments to work on in recent memory.
-Check it out above.
+MetroFocus: Life After Prison is a 9 minute signature segment I shot and edited for the daily PBS news magazine show MetroFocus.
+Lorenzo Brooks spent nearly 30 years in prison for a violent crime, but now has a new lease at life as a criminal justice reform activist, proving that second changes sometimes work out for the best.
+Please check it out above.

 Cyberchase is a long standing PBS Kids series and a product of WNET's forward thinking educational department.
 I had so much fun collaborating with the producers in education on this promo for Cyberchase's upcoming motion comic web series "Monster Minutes"!
 All the episodes of "Monster Minutes" are now available at the PBS Kids' YouTube Channel.